giantswarm/docs/src/content/guides/fine-tuning-upgrade-distruption-on-aws/index.md

 ```

-Set value to `PT5M` on `AWSMachineDeployment` to pause for 5 minutes between each batch only for this NodePool.
+In this other example, we set the value to `PT5M` on `AWSMachineDeployment` to pause for 5 minutes between each batch only for this NodePool.

 ```yaml